The Astounding Wolf-Man

-The Astounding Wolf-Man is a comic book series launched by American company Image Comics on May 5, 2007.
+The Astounding Wolf-Man is a superhero comic book series launched by American company Image Comics on May 5, 2007.
 It ran until its final 25th issue in 2010.
 A spin-off of Robert Kirkman's Invincible, the series was created and written by Kirkman with art by Jason Howard.
 The first issue of The Astounding Wolf-Man was given away for free as part of Free Comic Book Day.
 A "director's cut" edition of the first issue was released in the same date as the second issue.

-The story is that of Gary Hampton, a CEO who is mauled by a werewolf while on a family vacation.
-The story revolves around Gary's efforts to use his powers for good and to be a superhero, despite being plagued by a curse.
+The story is that of Gary Hampton, a wealthy CEO of a record company who is mauled by a werewolf while on a family vacation.
+The story revolves around Gary's efforts to control his animalistic instincts and use his powers for good and to be a superhero, despite being plagued by a curse.

 Conclusion

 Robert Kirkman ended The Astounding Wolf-Man in 2010 with the story arc "Legacy".
 Although Wolf-Man's own series was concluded and all loose ends tied up, Kirkman pointed out that characters from Wolf-Man's universe would still crossover into his other characters' lives as they inhabit the same universe; Wolf-Man himself appeared in the Invincible series several times, notably in a two-part storyline (Invincible Universe #8–9) sent as part of an extraction squad consisting of Popper, Mantis, Best Tiger, and Claire Voyant to capture a Brazilian super-criminal known as Redeye.
 Wolf-Man is momentarily distracted by the presence of Davi, Redeye's ward, and captured.
 Weakened due to his injuries and lack of moonlight, Wolf-Man seems to confuse Davi with Chloe.
 Davi aids Wolf-Man's escape as Best Tiger destroys Redeye's prison.
 As the prisoners and townspeople, left bloodthirsty following Redeye's depowerment, Wolf-Man, still weak, is unable to stop the riot and becomes separated from Davi.
 Fearing he has again failed to save a child, Wolf-Man returns to the base unaware that Davi has escaped harm and now possesses Redeye's powers.